jicamargo/first-mobile-portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-Open this site in your browser and enjoy our content.
+Open this site in your browser and enjoy.

 ### Prerequisites